15 Project 4 - Developing an image filter

 Now that we have written the code, let’s discuss how can we build/compile this project.
 To do that, I’m going to create a build.zig file in the root directory of our project, and start writing the necessary code to compile the project, using the knowledge that we have acquired from Chapter 9.

-Since we have used C code from the libspng library in our Zig code, we need to link our Zig code (which is in the exe build target) to both the C Standard Library, and, to the libspng library.
+Since we have used some C code from the libspng library in our Zig code, we need to link our Zig code (which is in the exe build target) to both the C Standard Library, and, to the libspng library.
 We do that, by calling the linkLibC() and linkSystemLibrary() methods from our exe build target.

 const std = @import("std");